The girl who went to draw water in the Stone Age—where is she now?

 “About 22,800 years ago, there lived a girl in the Stone Age.
 She took an empty bucket and went out to draw water, but for some reason, she has not arrived home to this day.”

 What is this really about?
-In 2016, UNICEF released a report stating that the total amount of time women or girls around the world spend each day fetching water amounts to 200 million hours per year.
+In 2016, UNICEF released a report stating that the total amount of time women and girls around the world spend each day fetching water amounts to 200 million hours per year.
 Converting this long time into days, it is 8.3 million days, or more than 22,800 years in years.

 Sanjay Wijesekera, UNICEF's global head of water, sanitation and hygiene, illustrated this horrific reality, saying, “It would be as if a woman started with her empty bucket in the Stone Age and didn’t arrive home with water until 2016.”